mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/05/performant-aks.md

 > [This article](https://docs.microsoft.com/azure/virtual-machines/linux/sizes) describes the available sizes and options for the Azure virtual machines you can use to run your apps and workloads.
 It also provides deployment considerations to be aware of when you're planning to use these resources.
 You will find options for General purpose, Compute optimized, Memory optimized, GPU or even Hig performance compute scenarios.

-You could look at the specs of the VM size you selected and then create an AKS cluster or a Nodepool with your selected by running the command below:
+You could look at the specs of the VM size you selected and then create an AKS cluster or a Nodepool by running the command below:
 ```
 NODE_VM_SIZE=FIXME
 LOCATION=FIXME